dwpitz/Get-Amped/README.md

 ## User Stories
 * User selects the Drop In Button when they are ready to tackle the break.
 The game starts upon selection.
 * Surfer appears on the screen.
 User can navigate the wave using the arrow keys.
-* User must navigate 4 different types of marine life obstacles, which move up the screen towards the surfer.
+* User must navigate 4 different types of marine life obstacles, which move across the screen towards the surfer.
 * User must find the gaps in the marine life obstacles in order to successfully navigate through them.

 ![Get Amped - A Surfer's Odyssey](/images/gameplay_wireframes.jpg)